dabuchera/web3-access/README.md

 1. Install [Hiro Wallet](https://wallet.hiro.so/) for the browser of your choice.
 Follow the set up process and carefully memorize your Seed and password if you plan to reuse your account at a later stage.
 2. Enter the menu (top right) in the Hiro wallet and "Change Network" to "testnet".
 3. Move to the [Testnet faucet](https://explorer.stacks.co/sandbox/faucet?chain=testnet) to receive some free STX so you can pay for transactions.
 You need to connect your wallet with the account you want to fund.
-4. Access the [dApp](https://web3-access.vercel.app/) and connect in the top right your account with the "Connect Wallet" button.
+4. Access the [dApp](https://web3-access.vercel.app/) and connect your account with the "Connect Wallet" button.

 | ![home.png](/readme-img/home.png)|
 |:--:|